siriwarwick/book/errata.md

 p486: Last line.
 Change "affect" to "affects".

 ## Code errata

+All the following errors have already been corrected in the code on GitHub.
+They are listed here just for comparison with the book version.<br>

 The following were reported by 夏威 Xia Wei.<br>

 p2 (continutyslider.ipynb): The line ```y = f(xarray)``` is redundant. <br>